 View this post on Instagram

-As I mentioned, my temperatures are considerably warmer than those recommended for highland and ultra-highland species (especially in the summer) and my plants don’t get the recommended nightly drop of 10-14C.
-I’m not bragging about that, I just can’t get my temps any cooler.
-I’m on the Southwest corner of a brick building (direct sun all day long), with no air conditioning.
+As I mentioned, my temperatures are considerably warmer than those recommended for highland and ultra-highland Nepenthes (especially during summer) and I don’t give my plants the recommended nightly drop of 10-14°C. I’m not bragging about that, I just can’t reasonably get my temps any cooler.
+I live on the Southwest corner of a brick building (which gets direct sun all day long), with limited air conditioning.
 On sunny summer days, my place heats up quickly.
 I do not want to rely on a fragile system to keep my plants alive out of fear of repeating past mistakes.
-Instead I’m testing theories I have and the limits of my plants and for now, have opted not to build some sort of makeshift cooling system that I expect would likely eventually fail.
+Instead, I’m testing my theories and the limits of my plants.
+For now, have opted not to build an expensive, loud, and space-taking cooling system (that I expect would eventually fail).

-- villosa x robcantleyi, 9–16C nights & 19–26C days; my nightly temps are ~6.5 degrees warmer in winter and over 13 degrees warmer in summer.
-This cross is one of my “most highland” hybrids which should mean it’s the least likely to survive my conditions.
-While it’s relatively slow-growing, it is consistently putting out leaves and pitchers that regularly increase in size;
+- villosa x robcantleyi, recommended temps: 9–16°C nights & 19–26°C days.
+My night temps are ~7°C warmer in winter and over 13°C warmer in summer.
+This cross is one of my “most highland” hybrids (making it the least likely to survive my conditions).
+Over the past year it’s put on some really good size—though it is a bit fussy about water (like robcantleyi tends to be); here’s a before/after comparison:

-- rajah x klossii, 10–18C nights & 20–28C days; my night temps are consistently about 5–12C warmer than the recommended.
-However, it’s one of my most vigorous Nepenthes and puts out a leaf every 4-5 weeks.
-It made about a 3x leaf jump near the end of summer and has been rooting like crazy.
-Here is a photo from when I got it:
+- rajah x klossii, recommended temps: 10–18°C nights & 20–28°C days.
+My night temps are consistently about 5–12°C warmer than the suggested average (basically at the upper maximum recommended temps).
+This is one of my most vigorous Nepenthes, putting out a new leaf every 4-5 weeks—but it does grow faster in the summer.
+It made about a 3x leaf jump near the end of summer and then again in spring; the plant is also very rooty.
+Here is a before/after photo comparison taken 10 months apart:

-- aristolochioides x diabolica, the most highland plant I have, should have 10–14C nights and 20–24C days.
-This makes it similar to villosa x robcantleyi for it’s temp requirement, but suggests a narrower cool range.
-My night temps are about 7–14C warmer than recommended.
-Initially, I thought the plant was doing poorly.
-It grew 4 leaves in 4 months (fast), but none produced pitchers.
-It was big plant when I got it—a cutting from B.E.’s mature stock and the four pitchers it arrived with were enormous (larger than any others in my collection).
-So it’s not surprising that the plant didn’t immediately produce new pitchers.
-By the end of summer, the oldest new leaf finally produce a pitcher—which I thought was oddly delayed, but then I found out from Brad (of Brad’s Greenhouse) that vining plants often don’t produce pitchers if they don’t have an anchor for the tendrils.
-Since then, it’s produced a new basal growth, and filled the pot with roots, while maintaining vigor of the primary vine.
-This is my most vigorous Nepenthes.
+- aristolochioides x diabolica, the other ‘most highland’ plant I have, which should have 10–14°C nights and 20–24°C days.
+This makes it similar to villosa x robcantleyi and villosa x hamata for it’s temp requirement.
+My night temps are about 7–14°C warmer than recommended.
+Unlike my other plants, this was a mature cutting when I got it, not a seedling.
+They say older plants cannot tolerate warm temps, so I thought for sure this would be doomed.
+Initially, it looked like it might be struggling.
+It grew 4 leaves in 4 months (fast), but none pitchered.
+By the end of summer, the oldest new leaf finally produce a pitcher—which I thought was oddly delayed, but then I found out from Brad (of Brad’s Greenhouse) that vining plants often don’t produce pitchers if they don’t have a secure anchor for the tendrils.
+Since then, it developed a basal growth (which pitchers consistently), has filled the pot with roots, and the upper vine continues to grow while not producing pitchers.

 View this post on Instagram